 Cities and counties are expected to maintain local funding for local road repair projects at pre-RMRP levels (S&H Code section 2036).
-The expected level of funding - Maintenance of Effort (MOE) will be calculated using a city or county's average discretionary expenditures for the fiscal year (FY) 2009-10, FY 2010-11, and FY 2011-12, as reported in the Annual Street Report3 (S&H Code section 2151).
+The expected level of funding - Maintenance of Effort (MOE) will be calculated using a city or county's average discretionary expenditures for the fiscal year (FY) 2009-10, FY 2010-11, and FY 2011-12, as reported in the Annual Street Report (S&H Code section 2151).

-- The SCO will oversee the MOE calculations and may request additional fiscal data for the base years and may withhold payment to cities and counties that do not comply with such requests within 120 days. - The calculations of a city or county's annual general fund expenditures and of its MOE may include any unrestricted, discretionary funds expended for street, road, and/or highway purposes (including vehicle inlieu tax revenues and revenues from fines and forfeitures as general fund expenditures). - One-time allocations expended for street and highway purposes but unavailable on an ongoing basis may not be considered when calculating a city's or county's annual general fund expenditures (including revenue provided under the Teeter Plan Bond Law of 1994). - The SCO has the authority to perform audits to ensure MOE compliance.
-Non-compliant cities/counties shall reimburse the state for the funds they received during that fiscal year.
-Funds withheld or returned as a result of noncompliance shall be reapportioned to the other counties and cities whose expenditures are in compliance.
+- The SCO will oversee the MOE calculations and may request additional fiscal data for the base years and may withhold payment to cities and counties that do not comply with such requests within 120 days. - The calculations of a city or county's annual general fund expenditures and of its MOE may include any unrestricted, discretionary funds expended for street, road, and/or highway purposes (including vehicle in-lieu tax revenues and revenues from fines and forfeitures as general fund expenditures).

-1Created by the Road Repair and Accountability Act of 2017
+&lt;sup>1Created by the Road Repair and Accountability Act of 2017